THESE PAINTINGS HAVE BEEN SOLD

 Selina was born in 1978 and is the daughter of Barbara Price Mbtitjana who is an elder painter and cultural elder from Stirling Station.
 Selina has five sisters, Jacinta, Lanita, Louise, Caroline, and Sharon Numina, who are also well- respected artists from Utopia.
 Selina, along with her sisters and brothers were sent to boarding school in Darwin as no secondary schooling was available in Tennant Creek, 500kms north of Alice Springs.
 The family now live in Darwin and often travel back to Ti Tree and Stirling Station in the north Utopia region near Tennant Creek.

-Selina’s family come from a long line of desert artists of the contemporary Aboriginal art including world renowned aunties: Gloria and Kathleen Petyarre, who are well established artists.
-Many women from the Petyarre, Mambitji and Numina family name hold custody of the Dreaming’s such as Bush Medicine Leaves, Bush Tucker, Seeded, Soakage, Womens’ Ceremony etc.
+Selina’s family come from a long line of desert artists of contemporary Aboriginal art including world-renowned aunties: Gloria and Kathleen Petyarre, who are well-established artists.
+Many women from the Petyarre, Mambitji, and Numina family name hold custody of the Dreaming’s such as Bush Medicine Leaves, Bush Tucker, Seeded, Soakage, Womens’ Ceremony, etc.

 About the artwork: